remoteintech/remote-jobs/company-profiles/dronedeploy.md

 ## Remote status

 Remote friendly!
 (We use Slack, GitHub, etc.)
-You're expected to maintain a regular day-to-day schedule and be in the 'office' & responsive during your chosen worktime.
+You're expected to maintain a regular day-to-day schedule and be in the 'office' & responsive during your chosen work time.
 That said, we offer lots of flexibility for adjusting your schedule based on personal/family needs.
 Some travel is required (typically 2 or 3 week-long trips a year).]

 ## Company technologies

 JavaScript, TypeScript, Cordova, iOS, Android, Angular2, Python

 ## Office Locations